gopherdata/gopherdata-hugo/content/post/more_go_based_workflow_tools_in_bioinformatics.md

 ### Complexity

-SciPipe is also a much smaller tool in many ways.
-For example, a very simple count of LOC for the three frameworks shows that SciPipe is implemented with more than an order of magnitude less lines of code than the other tools:
+SciPipe is a much smaller tool in many ways.
+For example, a very simple count of LOC for the different frameworks shows that SciPipe is implemented with more than an order of magnitude less lines of code than the other tools:

 ```bash